 The profile of beekeepers in South Africa (SA) does not differ much from the rest of the world.
 Less than 5% of beekeepers in SA own the land where they keep less than 5% of their bees.
 Beekeepers are therefore reliant on other landowners, private, state or nature reserves, to support their beekeeping activities.

-Statistics about beekeeping in South Africa are limited, but in 2017 South Africa only produced around 1 500 ton of honey per annum, in comparison to around 3 000 tons 25 years ago.
+Statistics about beekeeping in South Africa are limited, but in 2017 South African bee hives only produced around 1 500 ton of honey per annum, in comparison to around 3 000 tons 25 years ago.
 It has been confirmed that more than 3 000 tons of honey are imported annually, mostly from China.
 South African exports to other countries are almost at zero.

 The South African beekeeping industry is currently (2017) experiencing negative growth because of three recent disasters.
 In the early 1990’s, the Cape Bee (Apis mellifera capensis) infiltrated the northern provinces of South Africa, where the African bee (Apis mellifera scuttelata) was normally found.
 It has already shown a negative impact on beekeeping in the north.